Social Security Benefits – Missouri Social Security Disability Attorney

 The basic requirement for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) eligibility are that you must have worked 20 out of the last 40 quarters; have been unable to work, or expect to be unable to work for at least 12 months; and have suffered a severe medical condition or injury that meets the definition of “disability” under federal law.

-On initial review, many injury and illness claims are denied on the basis of this last requirement.
-At that point, there is 60 days to request a reconsideration hearing where you can attempt to demonstrate why your injuries are serious enough to qualify you for Social Security benefits.
+On initial review, many injuries and illness claims are denied on the basis of this last requirement.
+At that point, there are 60 days to request a reconsideration hearing where you can attempt to demonstrate why your injuries are serious enough to qualify you for Social Security benefits.
 A denial of benefits at this stage of the process is also not uncommon.
 At this point, you should request to have your case heard by an administrative law judge who will examine your injuries and ability to perform your current job.

 The judge will also examine unique characteristics such as age, education, skills and your previous employment history to determine whether or not you could adjust to a new form of work.
 If the judge determines that you cannot, you are entitled to receive benefits on your disability claim.